The Ickabog: Plot

-The four children escape the orphanage and hike to the Marshlands.
-They plan to sway the soldiers of the Ickabog Defense Brigade but realize that the Brigade has gone south for the winter.
+The children escape the orphanage and hike to the Marshlands.
+They plan to sway the soldiers of the Ickabog Defense Brigade but realize that it has gone south for the winter.
 Succumbing to the cold, they fall unconscious, and the real Ickabog carries them to its cave.
-They speak to it, and the Ickabog reveals that from it a batch of Ickabogs will be "bornded".
-As the feelings experienced by the dying parent Ickabog influence its newborn brood, the Ickabog plans to eat the four during the bornding, so that its children will become man-eaters, to take revenge on the humans, who have caused the near-extinction of the Ickabog race.
+They speak to it, and the Ickabog reveals that from it a batch of Ickabogs will be "Bornded".
+As the feelings experienced by the dying parent Ickabog influence its newborn brood, the Ickabog plans to eat the four during the Bornding, so that its children will become man-eaters, to take revenge on the humans, who have caused the near-extinction of the Ickabog race.

 Daisy persuades the Ickabog not to eat them, but to reveal itself to the people and befriend them.
 The group goes to Jeroboam, with the Ickabog handing out flowers.
-The citizens rally around the Ickabog, and they march on Chouxville, where Fred is giving a ball.
+The citizens rally around the Ickabog, and they march on Chouxville.
 Basher John is alerted to the march and rides to warn Spittleworth, who refuses to believe him and has him arrested.
 Spittleworth prepares to investigate with Flapoon, but they are confronted by the prisoners, who have armed themselves and escaped the dungeons.
 They escape, leaving Fred to face the angry mob.

 As the Ickabog approaches Chouxville, Spittleworth confronts it with the Brigade.
-The Ickabog's belly splits in the confrontation as the bornding begins, and Flapoon attempts to kill it.
-The first Ickaboggle to be bornded devours Flapoon, due to being bornded in fear of his gun.
-However, the second Ickaboggle is bornded kind since Daisy comforts the dying Ickabog.
+The Ickabog's belly splits in the confrontation as the Bornding begins, and Flapoon attempts to shoot it.
+The first Ickaboggle to be bonded devours Flapoon, due to being Bornded in fear of his gun.
+However, the second Ickaboggle is Bornded kind since Daisy comforts the dying Ickabog.
 As Spittleworth attempts to escape, he is captured by Bert and Roderick.

 Spittleworth and several others, including Fred, are arrested for their crimes.
-The second-born Ickabog helps found a city in the Marshlands, which is known for their fish and mushrooms.
 Dan and Bertha marry, as do Roderick and Martha.
-To redeem himself, Fred helps the first-born Ickabog become more mellow by taking care of it.
-In its bornding, it spawns happy Ickaboggles, and a satisfied Fred dies peacefully.
+To redeem himself, Fred helps the first-born Ickaboggle become more mellow by taking care of it.
+In its breeding, it spawns happy Ickaboggles, and a satisfied Fred dies peacefully.